SSWConsulting/SSW.Rules.Content/rules/do-you-use-indentation-for-readability/rule.md

 ::: info

-**Note:**

-* When using Outlook, the raw “>” character may be automatically formatted to a “>” bullet point.
+**Tip #1:** When using Outlook, the raw “>” character may be automatically formatted to a “>” bullet point.
 This change is a problem because it may change to a normal bullet point after being sent.
 To prevent this issue, press Control+Z to turn it back into the raw “>” character.

-* For those using mobile devices the indentation function is not available, try instead using 3 spaces to indent manually.
+**Tip #2:** For those using mobile devices the indentation function is not available, try instead using 3 spaces to indent manually.

+**Tip #3:** For extra clarity, consider changing the text color of questions from answers.
+This is especially useful for long emails.

 :::